 We stayed in a hostel type accommodation called the Guest House Inn & Hostel.
 It was cheap, central and clean.
 All you need really when you want to explore the city and only really need a bed.
 The hostel sent a car to the airport to pick us up and returned us back to the airport on our day of departure which was a nice touch.

 There wasn’t any breakfast options but that was a bonus as Azerbaijani breakfasts were fantastic.
 We probably wouldn’t stay here again if we visited Baku but it was perfect for the visit for the Grand Prix.
 Basic, cheap and totally fine for a budget stay.
+If you are planning on visiting for the race then book your accomodation well in advance so you are assured of the hotel/guest house you want.

 How did we get tickets?